Skip to content

 Is my website still up to date?

-A common maxim is that a website should be replaced after four years.
-If you are not constantly working on it (what you do need to do!).
+A common maxim is that a website to be replaced after four years.
+If you are not constantly working on it (which you should!).

 What if, after three years, you had some kind of MOT done for your website?